 Cristina Castro was the primary caregiver for her elderly mother until her mother’s death in 2015.
 Without the help of home health nurses, Cristina’s mother wouldn’t have been able to continue to live independently in her home like she desired.
-Cristina vows as the next 22nd district state senator to fight to fund healthcare services so that seniors, and the disabled have the resources to be able to live independently and caregivers have the tools necessary to provide for their loved ones.

 Cristina will fight to protect women’s healthcare rights.
 She will protect funding for Planned Parenthood that provides critical services including prenatal services, cancer screenings, and contraception.
 Cristina believes women deserve proper access to reproductive healthcare and will do the work necessary in Springfield to ensure they do.

-Issue 8: Corporate Tax Loopholes
+Issue 2: Corporate Tax Loopholes

-Issue 9: K-12 Education
+Issue 4: K-12 Education

-Issue 10: Working Together in a Bipartisan Manner
+Issue 6: Working Together in a Bipartisan Manner